-The AsiaBend (like the ChromaBender) is Brendan's baby, and is sold on his personal website as well.
-Here is his description:
+Brendan and Zombor sometimes develop their own X-Reed projects.
+The AsiaBend (like the ChromaBender) is Brendan's baby; Here is his description:

 I've always loved listening to Indian, Chinese and Arabic music but a few years ago started studying these great Eastern musical traditions more closely.
 What struck me about all of them was the use of microtonal bending on all notes in their scales (known as Ragas In Indian Music, and Maqam in Arabic).
 I was especially inspired by the soulful pitch bending in Chinese music, on such traditional instruments as the Erhu and Hulusi.
 But when I tried playing along on conventional harps, it just didn't sound right - not nearly enough bending available!

 I found I had to create an entirely new harmonica to achieve an authentic sound for Chinese and other Asian styles.
 I first used it on my album New Chinese Harmonica - you can hear clips from it here.
 I soon found the harmonica was great for playing Western melodies more expressively too, and started using it on my gigs.
 The album and live shows generated many requests for the harmonica itself, so here it is: the AsiaBend!